Gabriel Arias Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.63).
+- The White Sox's 4.61 team ERA ranks 24th across all league pitching staffs.

-- The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to surrender 145 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Clevinger gets the start for the White Sox, his 13th of the season.
-He is 3-4 with a 3.88 ERA and 53 strikeouts in 62 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.